GenXProject/GenX.jl/docs/src/Getting_Started/examples_casestudies.md

 Here, `/path/to/env` is the path to the environment where GenX is installed.

 !!! note "Note"
     The environment variable `GENX_PRECOMPILE` must be set before loading GenX for the first time.
-However, To force recompilation of GenX, you can delete the `~/.julia/compiled/vZ.Y/GenX/*.ji` binaries (where vZ.Y is the version of Julia being used, e.g., v1.9), set the environment variable `GENX_PRECOMPILE` to the desired value, and then reload the package.
+However, to force recompilation of GenX, you can delete the `~/.julia/compiled/vZ.Y/GenX/*.ji` binaries (where vZ.Y is the version of Julia being used, e.g., v1.9), set the environment variable `GENX_PRECOMPILE` to the desired value, and then reload the package.
 If GenX was imported via `Pkg.develop` or `] dev`, modifying any of the package files will also force recompilation.